getbubblenow/bubble-flexrouter/README.md

 There are a few steps to installation:
  * Generate the flex-router password
  * Create an SSH key pair
- * Create an empty auth token file
+ * Create an auth token file
  * Install system service

 ## Generate the bubble-flexrouter password